Mredul-Hasan/GeoPolygon-App/README.md

-# My V0 Project
+# GeoPolygon App

-Welcome to **My V0 Project**!
+Welcome to **GeoPolygon App**!
 This is a Next.js project built with TypeScript, Tailwind CSS, and Redux Toolkit for state management.
 It also integrates React Leaflet for map functionality.
 Below are clear instructions on how to set up and run the project locally.

 ---